shawna114/Supervised_Machine_Learning/README.md

 ## Model Comparison

-It was determined that the scaled logistic regression model was the most accurate when compared with scaled and unscaled models for both classifiers.
+It was determined that the unscaled random forest model was the most accurate when compared with scaled and unscaled models for both classifiers.